 The goal is to turn renters into buyers and to create more demand from the medium income segment of the market.

+The 10-years residency visa is also valid for specialists like engineers, doctors, and top students.
 This may increase business activity and the demand for property in the coming years.

-Some of the main issues can be pointed to oversupply, a fading demand, and a stronger local currency (AED) making Dubai more expensive for investors mainly from India, Pakistan, and the UK.
+Some of the main issues can be pointed to oversupply, a fading demand, a weak economy, and a strong local currency (AED).
+This makes Dubai property more expensive for investors who come from China and Pakistan, for example.